msalah85/Redis.NetCore/README.md

 Step 4: Goto 64bit there you can find below files.

+Step 5: Add the path of Redis db to User and System Environment path.

 Install Redis server on windows 10
 Step 4: Double click on the redis-server.exe file, there you can see the redis-server startup and wait for connecting to clients like below.